IowaDave/ATtiny_Soil_Sentinel/README.md

 The Sentinel will remain in Calibration Mode for about sixty seconds.
 You can start another Calibration any time you desire, by simply turning the power off then back on again.

 **Step Two**

+Locate the trim potentiometer, at the upper-right corner of the Sentinel image.

 With the Sentinel in Calibration Mode, use a small screwdriver to turn the trim potententiometer through its full arc of motion.
 At one extreme, the LED will flash steadily.
 At the other extreme, the LED will be turned off.
 Rotate the potentiometer from the "off" side back to the position where the LED just starts to flash.
 This position establishes the initial calibration point.
 In the next step, you will allow the Sentinel to enter Operating Mode.
 Then you will verify the calibration.